ATLAS: AI-Assisted Threat-to-Assertion Learning for System-on-Chip Security Verification: Asset Centric Threat Modeling

 \subsection{Security Knowledge Source}

-In \emph{ATLAS}, we generate a threat model database (TMDB) which serves as the knowledge base for security verification in Sec.~\ref{sec:sv}.
-There are several reasons why a threat model database is required. \circled{ 1} Functional verification has testbenches, coverage metrics, and well-defined correctness properties~\cite{farahmandi2023cad} where security verification lacks.
-Designers today must manually infer what threats apply to an SoC, leading to the limitations discussed in Sec.~\ref{subsec:related}. \circled{ 2} National Vulnerability Database~\cite{nist_nvd} contains rich security knowledge, however, they are too abstract, scattered, and unstructured for direct use in verification. \circled{ 3} Human-driven threat modeling cannot keep pace with SoC complexity, diverse IP blocks, and the rapidly expanding hardware attack surface leading to a handful to CWE coverage in existing works~\cite{saha2025threatlens, ahmad2022don}. \circled{ 4} Identifying assets in RTL is only a portion of the task, engineers must also know which CWEs apply to each asset class. \circled{ 5} Security verification~\cite{kibria2024survey} relies on accurate, repeatable mappings from weaknesses to assertion templates, hence, ad hoc generation is error-prone and incomplete.
-A threat model database standardizes and structures vulnerability knowledge into actionable, reusable vectors, enabling automated and consistent mapping of assets to relevant weaknesses and their corresponding property families.
+In \emph{ATLAS}, we generate a threat model database (TMDB) that serves as the knowledge base for security verification in Sec.~\ref{sec:sv}.
+Several factors motivate the need for such a database. \circled{ 1} Functional verification has testbenches, coverage metrics, and well-defined correctness properties~\cite{farahmandi2023cad}, whereas security verification lacks comparable structure.
+Designers must still manually infer which threats apply to an SoC, leading to the limitations discussed in Sec.~\ref{subsec:related}. \circled{ 2} The National Vulnerability Database~\cite{nist_nvd} contains rich security knowledge, but it is too abstract, scattered, and unstructured for direct use in verification. \circled{ 3} Human-driven threat modeling cannot keep pace with SoC complexity, diverse IP blocks, and the rapidly expanding hardware attack surface, which is why existing works cover only a limited subset of CWEs~\cite{saha2025threatlens, ahmad2022don}. \circled{ 4} Identifying assets in RTL is only part of the task; engineers must also determine which CWEs apply to each asset class. \circled{ 5} Security verification~\cite{kibria2024survey} depends on accurate, repeatable mappings from weaknesses to assertion templates, making ad hoc generation error-prone and incomplete.
+A threat model database standardizes and organizes vulnerability knowledge into actionable, reusable vectors, enabling automated and consistent mapping of assets to relevant weaknesses and their corresponding property families.
 By providing repeatable security criteria and scalable coverage across designs and evolving threats, it becomes the foundation for automated, comprehensive SoC security verification.
+We have published this threat model database (https://github.com/KimiaTasnia/Threat-Model-Database-for-Hardware-Security) for security professionals and researchers.